jarmar/DATX02-15-29-report/Individual documents/johan-w/personallog_JohanW.md

      1h Some .herl example coding.
 I use the following work flow: Write a haskell like module named *.herl, implement an equivalent erlang module and compile it to core with erlc +to_core {FILENAME} to get the desired .core file the .herl file should compile into.

+     1h Reading about Yhc Erlang project.
+The Yhc core language, or the GHC core language, might be worth to look into.
   * T:
   * O:
   * T: